hakeemyusuff/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. It displays the result of BREATH to the LOVE
 11. It convert binary to decimal
 12. The script prints all possible combinations of two letters except oo
+13. The prints a number with two decimal places, followed by a new line